-- Educational establishments allowing an additional 100 students. - Non-residential developments with a gross floor area of 2,000m2 or more. - ▶ Residential developments which provide 50 or more additional dwellings.
+- Educational establishments allowing an additional 100 students. - Non-residential development which comprises a gross floor area (GFA) of 2,000m or more and alterations and additions which increase the GFA to 2,000m or more. - ▶ Residential development which provide 50 or more additional dwellings.